Blendify/blender-manual/blender_docs/manual/game_engine/logic/controllers/types/nand.rst

 NAND Controller
 ***************

-This controller *activates* all connected actuators if...
+This controller *activates* all connected actuators if:

-- the game object is in the designated state.
+- The game object is in the designated state.
-- at least one connected sensor triggers the controller.
+- At least one connected sensor triggers the controller.
-- at least one connected sensor evaluated False.
+- At least one connected sensor evaluated False.

-This controller *deactivates* all connected actuators if...
+This controller *deactivates* all connected actuators if:

-- the game object is in the designated state.
+- The game object is in the designated state.
-- at least one connected sensor triggers the controller.
+- At least one connected sensor triggers the controller.
-- ALL connected sensor evaluated True.
+- *All* connected sensor evaluated True.

 Options